SoloDevNZ/hashnode/clgmc1fyx0050hgnve0jp99rl.md

 $ sudo adduser brian lxd
 ```

-> NOTE: Adding myself to the LXD group means I can skip the `sudo` requirement when issuing LXD commands.
+> NOTE: Adding myself to the LXD group means I can skip the `sudo` requirement when issuing LXD and LXC commands.

 The next step is to initialise the LXD for use.